valschmidt/rep/rep-DRAFT_MB.rst

 =======
 Units
 ------
-ROS messages reporting the data or operations of MBES shall adhere to REP 103 [2]_
+ROS messages reporting the data or operations of MBES shall adhere to REP 103 [2]_, using SI units throughout with the following exception:

+For acoustic measurements and those directly related to the acoustic signal level, one may specify decibel

 Frame Conventions
 -----